 Managing your practice so you don’t need days off

 As musicians we do not always have the luxury of taking days off whenever we feel like it.
 Therefore, we need to manage our practice so that you are ready at any time.
 Generally, I alternate my daily workload with low intensity days and high intensity days.
+While these different days do not necessarily change the amount of time that I practice they do change the content.

 Low intensity days focus on elements like: response, articulation, finger dexterity, intonation, and other skills that do not place a high amount of strain on my embouchure.
 During low intensity days I also limit the length of any music that I play and focus on shorter sections to allow for pleasantly of rest.